vidyar/docs-1/sources/samples/php.rst

           email: false

-Create a project by enabling the repo php-buildsample and run it using an Ubuntu minion.
+Create a project by enabling the repo sample_php and run it using an Ubuntu minion.
 Once the build finishes execution, you can check for the console output, test and code coverage output on the respective build’s tab.